 3. When you make mistakes, apologize to your children.

 If you listen to the podcast below, you will hear that I eventually calmed down and apologized to my daughter.
 Children are wonderfully forgiving when we take time to sincerely apologize when we lose control.
 During lectures I ask, "How many have you have apologized to a child?"
 Every hand goes up.
 I then ask, "What do they say?"
 The Universal response from children when parents apologize is, "That's okay."

 By apologizing, you have created a connection (closeness and trust).
 In this atmosphere you can work together for a solution.
 Once again you have demonstrated that mistakes are opportunities to learn and that you can then focus on solutions.

-To prove that we all make mistakes, Click Here to listen to an audio excerpt from the Building Self-Esteem Through Positive Discipline CD as I discuss a time when I completely lost control with my daughter.
+To prove that we all make mistakes, listen to an audio excerpt below.
+This excerpt if from the Building Self-Esteem Through Positive Discipline CD where I discuss a time when I completely lost control with my daughter.